MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-about.md

 Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes use those features to verify email coming into the service.

-An equally important element of email authentication is the configuration for domains you own (whether or not you use them to send email!) so other organizations correctly allow or block email that claims to come from senders in your domains (otbound mail from Microsoft 365).
+An equally important element of email authentication is the configuration for domains you own (whether or not you use them to send email!) so other organizations correctly allow or block email that claims to come from senders in your domains (outbound mail from Microsoft 365).

 Microsoft 365 uses the following standards to verify inbound email: